CellarPro 1800QT Cooling Unit, #1084

 Performance testing shows that this compact

-unit maintains optimal cellar temperature
+unit maintains optimal cellar temperature and humidity conditions

 more effectively than similar units from competing brands.
 1800QT units also are significantly quieter